How to write conversational content: 10 simple tips and examples

 8. Use the second person

 Writing in the second person puts your reader right at the centre of the conversation.
-It makes your message feel more personal and helps them create a connection with you.
+It makes your message feel more personal and helps create a stronger connection.

 For example: